yanlynnnnn/tp/docs/DeveloperGuide.md

 ### 3.6 Common Classes

-Classes used by multiple components are in the `seedu.addressbook.commons` package.
+Classes used by multiple components are in the `seedu.homerce.commons` package.

 --------------------------------------------------------------------------------------------------------------------